noccylabs/immp-spec/README.md

 This document proposes a new standard for sending and receiving e-mail on the Internet; IMMP.

+## Notes on editing

+Don't edit the .md file in the root, but rather the appropriate section in the `spec/` folder.
+The `Makefile` regenerates the `immp-*.md` file as needed.

 ## Notes on the Makefile